xaur/notes/proposal-process.md

 ### if the vote failed

 - [ ] talk to people, study why it failed
+- [ ] look at vote counts
+  * if it's like 95% No then the idea is really bad and needs to be entirely reconsidered or abandoned
+  * but if it's like 40% Yes it's actually a good result that means thousands of tickets supported the idea and it could pass after adjustment
 - [ ] consider adjusting the proposal and trying another vote

 ### if the vote passed

 - [ ] keep the community updated on how the work is progressing
+  * immediately after the vote passed, post a short update noting when the work will begin and when first results are expected
+  * post progress updates periodically, say every 2-4 weeks
   * long tedious reports are often not necessary, but a few words every couple weeks is so much better than silence
   * check how Ditto reported for a good example
 - [ ] make sure to submit monthly invoices before ~10th for work performed in previous month